Leila Jeffreys is an Australian photographic and video artist.

 Dr Sarah Engledow, Historian and Curator - National Portrait Gallery of Australia

 In addition to her solo exhibitions, Leila has exhibited her work in public art displays at Sydney’s Taronga Zoo and the iconic Bergdorf Goodman department stores in New York City.
 In 2018 she was invited to attend and include her work in the prestigious Time Bomb - the 25th Annual Watermill Benefit in South Hampton NY which included performances from and works by international artists and was curated by Noah Khoshbin and Ivan Cheng.
+She has also created many photographic artworks that have yet to be exhibited.

-After self-publishing her award-winning book Interview With A Cockatoo (or Two) in 2012, Leila went on to publish hardcover books of her works: Birdland through Hatchette in Australia & New Zealand and the same work under the title Bird Love through Abrams Books in North America and the United Kingdom.
+After self-publishing her first book Interview With A Cockatoo (or Two) in 2012, Leila went on to publish hardcover books of her works: Birdland through Hatchette in Australia & New Zealand and the same work under the title Bird Love through Abrams Books in North America and the United Kingdom.
 In Australia the book was shortlisted in the Fully Illustrated Book category of the 2016 Australian Book Designers Association Awards as well as being Highly Commended in the Australian Trade Published Photobook of the Year category at the 2016 Photobook Melbourne Awards; while in the US, Bird Love received an Award of Excellence in the Photography Books category of the 57th Communication Arts Photography Annual.
 The book was launched at Australia’s National Portrait Gallery in Canberra with an introduction by Dr Sarah Engledow, Historian and Curator.

 Included in the broad list of titles that have profiled Leila and her artworks are publications such as The Guardian, The Financial Times and The Times (UK), Zeit Wissen, Die Ziet and Das Kunstmagazin (Germany), Colossal, Wall Street Magazine and The Sunday Times (US) as well as The Weekend Australian, Sydney Morning Herald, Vogue Living, Vogue, Australian Geographic, Belle, Harpers Bazaar, Elle Decoration, The Design Files, Yellow Trace and the fine art quarterly publication Portrait in Australia.